Use this command to install DimonSmart.NugetMcpServer:

 The software can be installed via winget, ensuring straightforward setup and deployment across compatible environments.

-A powerful MCP server for getting accurate interface and enum definitions from NuGet packages.
+A powerful MCP server for getting accurate interface, class, enum, record, and struct definitions from NuGet packages.
 It helps reduce LLM hallucinations by giving precise information about real package APIs.
-Certified by MCPHub

 The server uses the Model Context Protocol (MCP).
 This makes it easy to connect with AI assistants and development tools.
 It gives real-time access to package information, helping developers and AI systems make better decisions about API usage.